huggingface/diffusers/docs/source/en/training/distributed_inference.md

 image = pipeline("a dog").images[0]
 image
 ```

-> [!WARNING]
-> Currently, we support only "balanced" `device_map`.
-We plan to support more device mapping strategies in future.

 You can also pass a dictionary to enforce the maximum GPU memory that can be used on each device: